simonen/obsidian/LINUX 1/SOFTWARE MANAGEMENT/Fedora Package Management.md

 rpm -Uhv "PACKAGE.RPM"
 ```

--U: Upgrade if package already installed or install if not
+- `-U`: Upgrade if package already installed or install if not
--v: verbose
+- `-v`: verbose
--h: shows progress with the "#" symbol
+- `-h`: shows progress with the "#" symbol
 ##### Querying the RPM database

 RPM works with present or already installed packages